- Search The Registry

 - My Account

-Whitman Mayo, an African American actor was born this date in 1930.
+Whitman Mayo, a Black actor was born this date in 1930.

 Mayo was born in New York City, and moved to Los Angeles where he attended Los Angeles City College and the University of California at Los Angeles.
 Following college, he spent seven years as a counselor at an institution for delinquent boys.
 He left counseling and turned to acting while picking up odd jobs, such as picking grapes, working at a dairy, and as a railroad worker.
 He also spent a year in Mexico playing professional volleyball.